Learning, Training, and Human Performance Glossary

-A printed description of a problem situation that contains enough detail to enable the learners to recommend a solution.
+A text-based description of a problem or situation that contains enough detail to enable the learners to recommend a solution.
 The learners encounter a real-life situation under the guidance of an instructor or computer in order to achieve an instructional objective.
 Control of the discussion comes through by the amount of the detail provided.
+Examples, The Fall of Quest, Jack In The Box, and The Tylenol Crises.

 What gets in the way of individual and organizational performance.
-There are normally four kinds of causes: absence of skills and knowledge or information, weak motivation, improper environment, and flawed incentives.
+There are normally four kinds of causes: absence of skills, knowledge, or information; weak motivation; improper environment; and flawed incentives.

 Program and process where a learner completes prescribed training and passes an assessment with a minimum acceptable score.
 To increase validity and assure authentication, the certification process should be proctored by an independent agent.